* This in-person event will also be livestreamed on Zoom and Facebook. To register on Zoom click here *

 Join us in honor of Black History Month as we welcome historian Dr. Timothy E. Nelson to the Maxwell Museum for a special talk about Blackdom, New Mexico.
 Moreover, see two new and original artpieces on display by folk artist Karen Collins: Blackdom & George McJunkin (the African American cowboy and archaeologist who discovered in New Mexico a distinctive type of stone tool, now called the Folsom point).

 Before the talk in the Hibben Center, a reception will take place from 3:00- 4:30 PM inside the Museum's center gallery, next to Karen's art work, where the public will be able to meet Karen Collins and Dr. Nelson in person.
-Please be on the lookout here on our website for more information on the reception.
+The Museum has created a separate event page with the details for “A Reception with artist Karen Collins & historian Dr. Timothy Nelson.”

 Blackdom, New Mexico, was a township that lasted about thirty years.
 In this talk, Dr. Timothy E. Nelson situates the township’s story where it belongs: along the continuum of settlement in Mexico’s Northern Frontier.
 Dr. Nelson illuminates the set of conscious efforts that helped Black pioneers develop Blackdom Township into a frontier boomtown.